 A Professional Editor’s Tips On Writing Young Adult Novels

-There are more young adult novels in the market than they could be bothered to read, and you obviously want your story to fall into this category.
+There are more young adult novels in the market than the intended audience could be bothered to read, and you obviously want your story to fall into this category.

-This is crucial right from Day one since it’s going to basically shape your entire novel writing process.
-Nothing needs to be dumbed down or simplified, but it still needs to be authentic enough for a teenager to read and relate to.
+This is crucial right from Day 1 since it’s going to basically shape your entire novel-writing process.
+Nothing needs to be dumbed down or simplified, but it still needs to be authentic enough for a teenager to read and relate with.

 3) Maintaining time and space

-More often than not, authors end up introducing flashbacks in the narrative or even skipping over to a completely different time and space without any prequalification or explanation whatsoever.
-A reader should be able to tell exactly when and where the story is taking place, always! exclaims Sasha.
+More often than not, authors end up introducing flashbacks in the narrative or even skipping to a completely different time and space without any prequalification or explanation whatsoever.
+A reader should be able to tell exactly when and where the story is taking place, always!—exclaims Sasha.

 4) Well-rounded characters